microsoft/PR-Metrics/PipelinesTasks/PRMetrics/README.md

 PR is opened against the `main` branch.
 These validations must succeed for the PR to be merged.

+### Manual Test Cases

+Unfortunately, it is not possible to automatically test everything.
+Therefore, it is recommended that you perform the following manual test cases whenever significant changes are made.
+These don't cover all possible scenarios, but they should combine with the unit tests to provide a high level of coverage.

 ## Debugging

 To gain greater insight into the cause of failures, you can set the